 Social Studies Activities

 - Explore Your Community: Visit and explain what happens and who works at local businesses.
 Let your child help pay in a store or take out a book from the library.
 Visit special places like the police and fire stations.
 Take pictures of these visits and write about them together.

 - Mind Your Manners: Practice manners such as saying “thank you” and “please” during meal times.

 - Talk about Your Day: Share moments from your day with your child and ask her to do the same.
-When something very interesting or exciting happens take a picture of the moment, or ask your child to draw a picture of it and then decide together what you can write to describe it.
+When something very interesting or exciting happens, take a picture of the moment or ask your child to draw a picture of it, then decide together what you can write to describe it.

-- Clean Up Toys Together: Make clean up time fun, asking kids to find like objects or put back toys as quickly as possible or put away toys that are a certain color or shape.
+- Clean Up Toys Together: Make clean-up time fun, asking kids to find like objects, put back toys as quickly as possible, or put away toys that are a certain color or shape.

-- When Sophie Gets Angry -- Really, Really Angry… by Molly Bang: This book deals with a young girl’s emotion (and specifically anger) and can help you talk to your child about her emotions and how she can deal with her feelings.
+- When Sophie Gets Angry — Really, Really Angry… by Molly Bang: This book deals with a young girl’s emotions (specifically anger) and can help you talk to your child about her emotions and how she can deal with her feelings.

-- Any book about first days of school: There are many books about first days of school which can help your child learn about school before it starts.
-There are books about the 1st day of school featuring many favorite book and television characters so take your pick!
+- Any book about first days of school: There are many books about first days of school that can help your child learn about school before it starts.
+These books often feature favorite book and television characters, so take your pick!